W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

    skipping: dump.sql                incorrect password
 ```

-As I have no clues about the password in other parts of the website, I've decided to spin up `frackzip` to crack the password with `rockyou.txt` wordlist.
+As there are no clues about the passwords in the `drupal` I've decided to spin up `frackzip` to crack it using `rockyou.txt` wordlist.

 ```bash
 root@kali:~/vulnhub/rootme# fcrackzip -v -D -u -p /usr/share/wordlists/rockyou.txt backup